handfistface/ListPoint/replit.md

 - **Admin Management**: Admin panel for viewing and managing all users, editing user fields, managing roles and groups.
 Admin access is role-based with secure route protection.
 Admins can also manage orphaned lists (lists owned by "None" user) created when parent lists are deleted.
 - **List Creation**: Name, thumbnail, tags.
 All lists are public by default (as of October 11, 2025).
 - **List Types**: Standard (permanent) and Check Lists (template-based with two modes).
-- **Item Operations**: Add, delete, edit (via right-click or long-press), check/uncheck (for Check Lists), undo, organize into sections.
+- **Item Operations**: Add, delete, edit (via right-click or long-press), check/uncheck (for Check Lists), undo, organize into sections, move items between sections.
-- **Section Operations**: Create sections from items, rename sections, delete sections (with confirmation), add items directly to sections with autocomplete support.
+- **Section Operations**: Create sections from items, rename sections, delete sections (with confirmation), add items directly to sections with autocomplete support, move items to/from sections via context menu.
 - **Discovery**: Browse, search, filter lists by tags.
 Infinite scroll implementation loads 10 lists at a time, sorted by most recently updated, with automatic preloading when user scrolls through 5 items (implemented October 11, 2025).
 Last updated time is displayed on all list cards showing when the list was last modified.
 - **Last Updated Time Display**: All list cards (on index and explore pages) display the last update time in a user-friendly format: relative time for recent updates (e.g., "2h ago", "5m ago") and absolute date/time (MM/DD/YYYY HH:MM) for updates older than 7 days.
 The timestamp updates automatically when items are added, removed, quantity is adjusted, or the list is edited (implemented October 11, 2025).
 - **Collaboration**: Invite/remove collaborators, shared list access and full item editing capabilities (add, delete, adjust quantity) for collaborators.